kleithegreat/second-brain/tamu/3S24/CSCE_312/notes/vahid_ch5.md

 # 5 - Register Transfer Level (RTL) Design
 ## 5.1 Introduction
-- Previously we have talked about capturing behavior and impementing it as a digital circuit
+- Previously we have talked about capturing behavior and implementing it as a digital circuit
 - Chapter 2 introduced combinational logic
 - Chapter 3 introduced sequential logic and FSMs
 - Chapter 4 introduced the concept of a datapath and a controller
 - This chapter will focus on even higher level sequential behavior
-    - We will use someting called a high-level state machine or HLSM
+    - We will use something called a high-level state machine or HLSM
     - This means the inputs, outputs, state actions, and transition conditions can use higher level constructs
     - These higher level constructs can be binary numbers or integers rather than just single bit boolean values
 - We will introduce a method to convert HLSMs into a circuit consisting of a controller connected to a datapath, which is together known as a **processor**